danielsaidi/website_danielsaidi/collections/_posts/2023/2023-12-20-quick-search-with-swiftui-searchable.md

 In this post, we’ll take a look at how to search with the `.searchable` API, by just typing on the keyboard without first having to tap/click on the text field.

 {% include kankoda/data/open-source.html name="QuickSearch" %}

+## Update: 2024-06-14

+At WWDC24, Apple revealed that the `.searchable` search field will get focus support.
+This will most likely make this code and the linked [SDK]({{project.url}}) in this post obsolete.

+I will however keep this information here as a reference, for those of you who can't target iOS 18 yet.

+## Background

 The `.searchable` view modifier is a convenient way to add a search text field to a screen.
 However, unlike regular text fields, it doesn't let you use `FocusState` to control its focus.